iterative/katacoda-scenarios/data-management/intro.md

 independently of GIT, and this is how we will use it in this scenario, (for the sake of simplicity, so that we can focus on the basic features of DVC).
-In later scenarios we will also see how DVC works together with GIT and how it takes advantage of GITs versioning features to keep track of the data versions.
+In later scenarios we will also see how DVC works together with GIT and how it takes advantage of GIT's versioning features to keep track of the data versions.